quelleck/rhytHUEm/README.md

 sudo pip3 install pysolar

 You can use

 sudo systemctl status rhythuem.service

-to check on the status.
+to check on the status, start, and stop the service.